 It’s become clear to me that there’s is an important distinction between preconceptions and expectations.
 My preconceptions about who Koan should have been were the root of my negative emotions: worry and fear.
 I don’t mean that these preconceptions were wrong, bad, or somehow unhealthy.
 They’re a byproduct of hope — the best of things — to quote Andy Dufresne.
 Preconceptions are normal, understandable, and reasonable.
 But, when the train goes off the track, they become inherently empty.
 The anxiety I experienced due to missed milestones were not helpful to Koan.
 So, they were not only making me unhappy, but worse, they were getting in the way of me being at my best to help Koan.

 By embracing the available joy, the small successes, and even the short falls Koan experiences each day — each moment — I am able to see and sometimes find my best self.
 I started to rely upon more global expectations rather than specific preconceptions.
 Jeri and I developed three big expectations we share with anyone working for Koan: happiness, good health, and independence.
 These three ideas guide everything we do with him from planning his trust, setting IEP goals, or working with therapists or respite workers.
-When we see growth or progress on any of these expectations, no matter how small, it brings us great joy.
+When we see growth or progress on any of these expectations, no matter how small, it brings us great joy, as for physical health, the use of supplements that help the body perform and develop better is essential, and in this information online you can find a great article on how these supplements are used.
 And, this is an incredible gift that Koan has given us.